Are you just one of the thousands of Google affiliate sites that pretend they're a search engine when they're really just using Google search?

 We think guest blogging is great.
 It's a good way for readers of blogs with similar topics to find new reading material.
 We're not so afraid of people finding other sites without going through us that we'll demote sites that use guest bloggers.
 It won't affect your ranking in any way, so go for it.

 We are @WbSrchDotCom on Twitter and have a Facebook page.
 They're both linked to at the bottom of the English-language front page.
-We're not a fan of social media and don't spend much time there.
+We're not a fan of social media because we think that social media sites make the world a worse place, so we don't spend much time there.

-We only show the top 250 results (or combine 250 results per word for not-fully-indexed searches) and don't show multiple pages of results.
+We only show the top 100 results and don't show multiple pages of results.

 It's possible we've just not found it yet.
 We're still pretty new.